avmonte/imageproc/README.md

 # imageproc

-All code related to CS260: Image Processing, *American University of Armenia*, Fall 2022
+All code related to CS260: Image Processing course, *American University of Armenia*, Fall 2022 and in general to the field

 Author: Gevorg Nersesian, gevorg_nersesian@edu.aua.am